Noise assessments are for people not places

 Here's an important point to remember in any noise assessment - the Regulations could not care less about any noise levels from equipment or machinery which cause no noise exposures to people and have no potential to do so.
 The Noise Regs are entirely concerned with noise levels experienced by your employees so the noise levels of machines are not the focus of it but merely a part of it.

 What do we mean by that?
-Well, if you have Billy Bob who works on a punch press for some of his day, and when he's not there is using a chop saw and a lathe, then the noise assessment for him is a combination of all three noise levels and how long he is exposed to each, not the levels of the individual tools.
+Well, if you have Billy Bob who works on a punch press for some of his day, and when he's not there is using a chop saw and a lathe, then the noise assessment for him is a combination of all three noise levels and how long he is exposed to each, not just the noise levels of the individual tools.

 The logical extension of these gets us to the Noise Map.
 This is the thing where you have a drawing or plan of the workplace and have noise levels marked on it for each tool or piece of equipment.
 While this can be useful as a tool for a very high level overview of noise patterns on the site, especially a complex site where it lets you get a good picture of the patterns of the noise levels, it is NOT a noise assessment by itself.